Welcome to today's edition of the Rush 24-7 podcast.

 He is gone.

-He is Finey.
+He is Fini.

 No country wants a president who's a member of a church with this kind of radicalism as its mainstream.

-We supposed to believe.
+We supposed to believe?

-You hang around somebody 20 years as a mentor, you choose them because something about them resonates with you and you like them, but all of a sudden you can have boundaries and all this hate and racism simply bounces off of you.
+But all of a sudden, you can have boundaries and all of this hate and racism simply bounces off of you.

 Why the hell stick with the church then if you're going to ignore all that if that didn't matter?

-Um Obama, by the way, is purposely campaigning on character, his character.
+Obama, by the way, is purposely campaigning on character, his character.

 He's a uniter.